-Slowly introducing pets to each other is best, as well as making sure they each have their own safe zone that they can retreat to if they want a bit of space from each other.
-Corgi Poms are playful, so they enjoy have another dog to interact with.
+Slowly introducing pets to each other is best, as well as making sure they each have their own safe zone that they can retreat to if they want a bit of space.
+Corgi Poms are playful, and they enjoy having another dog to interact with.

 Things to Know When Owning a Corgi Pomeranian

-Before you take the plunge and welcome that new Corgi Pom puppy into your family, here are a few more things that you need to know about these small yet bombastic dogs.
+Before you take the plunge and welcome a new Corgi Pom puppy into your family, here are a few more things you need to know about these small yet bombastic dogs.

 Food & Diet Requirements 🦴

-Corgi Poms will do well on a high-quality dog food that’s designed for small breed dogs.
-Whether you choose to feed dry kibble, wet food, or a combination of both will be up to you and depend on what your dog prefers.
-You could also feed them a pre-prepared or homemade raw-food diet.
+Corgi Poms will do well on high-quality dog food that’s designed for small breed dogs.
+Whether you choose to feed dry kibble, wet food, or a combination of both will be up to you and will depend on what your dog prefers.

-They can be prone to obesity, so keep an eye on their portion size and make sure they’re getting enough exercise too.
-Slow-feeder bowls can be a good way to slow down the speed at which they eat their dinner, so it lasts a little longer!
+They can be prone to obesity, so keep an eye on their portion size and make sure they’re getting enough exercise, too.
+Slow-feeder bowls can be an excellent way to slow down the speed at which they eat their dinner so it lasts a little longer!

-Pomeranians can be prone to dental issues due to their small jaws, so make sure you brush your Corgi Pom’s teeth regularly and take them to the veterinarian for regular check-ups.
+Pomeranians can be prone to dental issues due to their small jaws, so brush your Corgi Pom’s teeth regularly and take them to the veterinarian for regular check-ups.

-Corgi Poms might be small but they do have plenty of energy.
-They’ll need at least two medium-length walks per day, but due to their little legs, these don’t need to be fast!
+Corgi Poms might be small, but they have plenty of energy.
+They’ll need at least two medium-length walks per day, but due to their little legs, they don’t need to be fast!

-Allowing them time to chill out in the backyard will also help, as will trips to the dog park and regular training sessions.
+Allowing them time to relax in the backyard will also help, as will trips to the dog park and regular training sessions.

-As a smart breed, Corgi Poms need regular training sessions to help keep them mentally active.
-Starting puppy training classes as soon as you can is a great way to build a strong foundation.
+As an intelligent breed, Corgi Poms need regular training sessions to help keep them mentally active.
+Starting puppy training classes as soon as possible is a great way to build a strong foundation.
 Corgi Poms can be wary of strangers, so puppy training classes will help their socialization while teaching them something useful.

-As a vocal breed, Corgi Poms can bark frequently, so training will help you work out strategies that you can use to keep your dog’s barking to a minimum, so they aren’t barking at every passing car.
+As a vocal breed, Corgi Poms can bark frequently, but training will help you work out strategies that you can use to keep your dog’s barking to a minimum.

-Pomeranians can have toilet training issues due to their tiny bladders, so if your Corgi Pom puppy is on the small side, then bear in mind that this might be an issue for them too.
+Pomeranians can have toilet training issues due to their tiny bladders, so if your Corgi Pom puppy is on the small side, bear in mind that they’ll need more bathroom breaks than other pups.
 Starting potty training your puppy early with the help of a professional trainer will give you the best chance of keeping accidents outside the house.

-Pomeranians and Corgis both have dense double coats that shed all year round.
+Pomeranians and Corgis have dense double coats that shed all year.
 Most Corgi Poms will need daily grooming sessions to keep shedding hairs in check.
 Twice a year, usually coinciding with the change of the seasons, your dog will probably shed much more heavily.
-At this time, there will be a great deal of hair absolutely everywhere!
+At this time, there will be a great deal of hair everywhere!

 You should never clip a Corgi Pom or any breed with a double coat.
-But you can take them to a groomer for the occasional session to keep those shedding hairs in check.
+However, you can take them to a groomer for the occasional session to keep their shedding hair in check.

 Health and Conditions ❤️

-Most hybrid dogs will be healthier than their pedigree counterparts, as a general rule.
-But both Corgis and Pomeranians can suffer from a range of health conditions, any of which could be inherited by a Corgi Pom puppy.
-It’s always a good idea to speak to any breeder about the health checks that they carry out on the dogs that they use for breeding.
+Most hybrid dogs will be healthier than their pedigree counterparts, but Corgis and Pomeranians can suffer from a range of health conditions, any of which could be inherited by a Corgi Pom puppy.
+It’s always a good idea to speak to the breeder about the health checks they carry out on the dogs they use for breeding.

 Male vs. Female

-Perhaps you’re totally smitten with the idea of adding a Corgi Pom to your family, and the only question left to answer is whether you get a male or female puppy.
-While you might think that you’d prefer one over the other, we’d definitely recommend waiting until you’ve met the puppies that you’re interested in.
+Perhaps you’re smitten with the idea of adding a Corgi Pom to your family, and the only question left to answer is whether you get a male or female puppy.
+While you might think you’d prefer one over the other, we’d recommend waiting until you’ve met the puppies you’re interested in.

-A puppy’s personality won’t be dependent on their sex, so if you were imagining choosing an outgoing female puppy, you might meet the litter only to discover that all the females are shy and the male pups are climbing all over you.
-It’s always best to pick the puppy whose character appeals to you the most and consider their sex as a secondary concern.
+A puppy’s personality won’t be dependent on their sex, so if you imagined choosing an outgoing female puppy, you might meet the litter only to discover that all the females are shy, and the male pups are climbing all over you.
+It’s always best to pick the puppy whose character appeals to you the most and consider their sex a secondary concern.

-The Corgi Pom is a small and vivacious breed that can easily keep their owners entertained due to their energy and mischievous antics.
+The Corgi Pom is a small and energetic breed that can easily keep their owners entertained due to their mischievous antics.
 They can be vocal, stubborn, and wary of strangers, so be prepared to put in serious training hours when your puppy is small.
-Working with a qualified trainer can help you control all these habits, while also allowing you to enjoy bonding with your puppy.
+Working with a qualified trainer can help you control all their habits while allowing you to enjoy bonding with your puppy.

 Corgi Poms are affectionate, extremely loyal, and full of energy.
-They can suit active homes with slightly older children.
-If you think that you’ve got what it takes to own one of these little pups, then they will provide endless entertainment and companionship.
+They’re ideal for active homes with slightly older children.
+If you think you’ve got what it takes to own one of these little pups, they will provide endless entertainment and companionship.